gogama/lockheed/README.md

 ## Installation

 Copy the `lockheed` script to an appropriate place on your `PATH`, *e.g.*
-`/usr/loca/bin`.
+`/usr/loca/bin/`.

 ## Advanced Usage

-To create a [systemd](https://www.freedesktop.org/wiki/Software/systemd/) user service which does some useful actions when you unlock your computer, you can create a service unit file such as `my-unlock.service`:
+To create a [systemd](https://www.freedesktop.org/wiki/Software/systemd/) user service which does some useful actions when you unlock your computer, you can create a [service unit](https://man7.org/linux/man-pages/man5/systemd.service.5.html) file such as `unlock.service`:

 ```sh
 [Unit]